Some diseases, poisonings and infections must be reported to public health officials. They are called “reportable diseases.”

 - date of laboratory tests and results, if relevant

 - information about the health professional or laboratory that reported the disease (name, licence number, telephone numbers)

-For more information on reportable diseases, visit the website of the ministry of health and social services (website section in French only).
+For more information on reportable diseases, website of the ministry of health and social services. (website section in French only).